web3-nomad/hedera-docs/tutorials/smart-contracts/foundry/README.md

 Foundry Key benefits:

 * Write tests in Solidity & limit your context switching.
-* EVM cheat codes give you more control over smart contract development.
+* EVM cheatcodes give you more control over smart contract development.

 This series of mini-tutorials demonstrates how to set up Foundry and use Forge for seamless integration with your Hedera project to test your smart contracts & how to fork Hedera Mainnet to test against deployed contracts.